rtlow/XlCombine/README.md

 # XlCombine
-Combine .xlsx files into one using python
+Combine .xlsx, .xls, .csv files into one .xlsx file using python